gobido-research/kio-bootstrap/README.md

-# Bootstrap fork for Espo
+# Bootstrap fork for Kio